robwebdev/ember-cli-staticboot/README.md

   });
 ```
 ### paths
-An array of paths that the addon will hit when the static site is generated.
+An array of paths that the addon will hit when the static pages are generated.
 *Default:* `[]`

 ### appendFileExtension